NoumenaDigital/npl-cli/README.md

 ## Cloud deploy command

-The `cloud login` command allows you to login to NOUMENA cloud with device token flow.
+The `cloud deploy` command allows you to deploy NPL sources to a NOUMENA cloud application.

 ### Usage